Data submission¶

 - Uncompressed:

-- Note: only DNA/RNA sequencing data with IUPAC notation is acceptable.
+- Only DNA/RNA sequencing data with IUPAC notation is acceptable.

 - Acceptable file extensions: